George A. Romero's unrealized projects: The War of the Worlds

+The Turn of the Screw

+Romero was attached to film an adaptation of the Henry James 1898 horror novella The Turn of the Screw for Columbia Pictures, but the project was shelved after David Puttnam left the company in 1987.

+Apartment Living

+In 1987, Romero was in pre-production on a science fiction horror film called Apartment Living, about an apartment building that needs to feed on human blood and flesh to keep itself alive.
+Joe Stillman was hired to write the screenplay, and James A. Baffico was to produce the film, raising $3 million in financing.
+However, the film's fixed start date was inevitably postponed to October due to the prolonged production of Monkey Shines.

+Cut Numbers

+In the late 1980s, Romero wrote an unproduced film script based on the novel Cut Numbers by Nick Tosches.

 It

-Romero was initially attached to direct a miniseries adaptation for ABC of the Stephen King book It, which was published in 1986.
+In 1989, Romero was initially attached to direct a miniseries adaptation for ABC of the Stephen King book It, which was published in 1986.
 Romero worked with screenwriter Lawrence D. Cohen on a script and consulted with special effects teams for the project, which was planned to be a ten-hour miniseries that would air over the course of five nights.
 However, executives at ABC were concerned that Romero would make the project too gruesome for network television, and the length of the miniseries was decreased to only four hours over the course of two nights.
 Unhappy with the network's involvement and with a scheduling conflict over his work on the 1990 remake of Night of the Living Dead, Romero left the project.
 Tommy Lee Wallace was hired as his replacement, and the miniseries aired in 1990.

+1990s

-The Mummy
+The Mummy remake

 In the 1990s, Universal Pictures was seeking to create a remake of The Mummy, which was released in 1932.
 Through the early 1990s, the studio had several directors attached to the project, including Clive Barker and Joe Dante, but their proposals were passed over.
 In 1994, Romero wrote a draft for the film that Universal turned down for being too dark.
 Ultimately, Stephen Sommers was attached as director, and the remake was released in 1999.

-Welcome to Dead House
+Before I Wake

+At the same time as The Mummy remake, Romero was developing a haunted house screenplay called Before I Wake at New Line Cinema.
+It was then taken to MGM, who wouldn't allow him breach his contract in order to direct The Mummy first, which was greenlit at Universal.
+According to Romero, the film was to have starred Sharon Stone, who turned down a $12 million offer, saying "I'm not going to do a ghost movie."
+In the early 2000s, Before I Wake was again slated for production, with 20th Century Fox, but was ultimately shelved.